 Consult with your veterinarian about the best diet plan for your individual ferret, and pay attention to their eating habits and weight to ensure they are getting the proper nutrition.

-More to Explore: Do Ferrets Eat Carrots?
+More to Explore: Where Do Ferrets Live In The Wild?

 Tips for maintaining a healthy weight for your ferret through diet.